-9.0 TELECOMMUNICATIONS
+8.0 TELECOMMUNICATIONS

-9.1 Underground telecommunications services must be provided to each lot in accordance with the standards and requirements of the relevant service provider.
+8.1 Telecommunications services must be provided to proposed Lot 3 (excludes Lot 6) in accordance with the standards and requirements of the relevant service provider.
 Unless otherwise stipulated by telecommunications legislation at the time of installation, this includes all necessary pits and pipes, and conduits that provide a connection to the telecommunications network.

-9.2 Evidence that the new lot/s is/can be provided with telecommunications services from the relevant service provider must be provided to Council, prior to the issue of the Survey Plan Approval Certificate.
+8.2 Evidence (see below) of acceptance of the works from the relevant service provider must be provided to Council, prior to the issue of the Survey Plan Approval Certificate e.g. This will be a letter from either: -